jyztintan/tp/docs/UserGuide.md

   ![duplicate person](duplicate_person_error.png)

 Specific Formats for each field:
-* NAME: Should only contain Alphanumeric characters
+* NAME: Should only contain Alphanumeric characters and must be unique
+  1. Names are case-insensitive and
+  2. We recommend keeping names to within 50 characters
+    * Example: `n/John Doe`
 * PHONE: Should only contain numbers, and it should be at least 3 digits long
+  * Example `p/81234567`
 * INCOME: Income should be an integer and should be at least 0
 * EMAIL: Emails should be of the format local-part@domain and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
 The local-part may not start or end with any special characters.